 It is recommended you communicate changes to your customers before the ban starts by putting up signage about the upcoming change.

-Printable resources for use in store (including translated resources) will be available on the Plastics Ban WA website, with additional digital resources such as social media tiles (see example pictured right) available on the department's website.
-Stage 2 resources will be available for download as they are developed.
+Printable resources for use in store (including translated resources) will be available on the Plastics Ban WA website, with additional digital resources such as social media tiles available on the department's website.